canonical/hwcert-jenkins-tools/version-published/README.md

 # Checkbox version tools

-This directory contains a program that helps check if a specific version of Checkbox is available, in both, the snap store and in the PPA.
+This directory contains a program that helps check if a specific version of Checkbox is available, in both, the Snap Store and in the PPA.

 ## checkbox_version_published.py